 Focusing primarily on these eight Challenge Areas will enable AGE-WELL to “move the needle” when it comes to supporting older adults and caregivers in Canada – and achieving social and economic impact.
 These Challenge Areas set the agenda for the future of technology and aging in Canada.

-A key aspect of AGE-WELL’s renewal planning process is the development of the next Core Research Program, which is a set of integrated, long-term research projects that are the cornerstone of the Network’s activities.
-Applications are invited for new core research projects that will be included as part of AGE-WELL’s renewal application for funding through 2020-2023.
+A key aspect of AGE-WELL’s renewal planning process has been the development of the next Core Research Program, which is a set of integrated, long-term research projects that are the cornerstone of the Network’s activities.
+A set of 25 projects have received Catalyst funding in 2019-20 and will form the basis of AGE-WELL’s future Core Research Program.